Underdog promo code CBSSPORTS2: New play $5, get $75 offer Falcons-Bucs, more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Week 15 of the NFL schedule will kick off with a 'Thursday Night Football' matchup between the Atlanta Falcons and Tampa Bay Buccaneers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The game will feature Kirk Cousins and the Falcons facing Baker Mayfield and the Buccaneers, and can be played on the best DFS apps.
+'Thursday Night Football' will kick off the NFL Week 15 schedule.
+It will feature a matchup between the Atlanta Falcons and Tampa Bay Buccaneers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Kirk Cousins and the Falcons will face Baker Mayfield and the Buccaneers, and can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.